lvanschilfgaarde/lordcephei.github.io/pages/fplotdoc.md

 ... finish ... when reading data from a file

-+ Data is read from _chgd.cr_{: style="color: green}.
++ Data is read from _chgd.cr_{: style="color: green"}.
 It contains 101 rows and 101 columns; but this is not evident from the file itself.
   The script tells **fplot**{: style="color: blue"} that the file contains 101 columns with `nc -101`; it works out the number of rows from the file contents.